isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme (CSPP).md

 <p></p>
 <p><strong>(a) Doctors</strong> (i.e. clinically qualified with MD/MBBS/BDS)
-enrolled in the NHG Residency Programme; or with primary appointments as Associate Consultants at NHG institutions;
+enrolled in the NHG Residency Programme; or with primary appointments as Associate Consultants at NHG institutions.
 <br>OR
 <br><strong>(b) Health science / healthcare professionals</strong> with non-medical
 degrees, such as nurses, pharmacists and other allied health professions